-Join Diane Cronenwett for an in-depth discussion in this video Usability and prototyping, part of Hands-On UX: Mobile Prototyping.
+Join Diane Cronenwett for an in-depth discussion in this video Usability and prototyping, part of Hands-On Mobile Prototyping for UX Designers.

 - We've talked a bit about prototyping as a mechanism to gain feedback from users.
 In order to make sure you're getting the right type of feedback, you will need to take into consideration where you are in the design process, and which fidelity of feedback you're looking for.
 Your design comes first.
 Then you determine how you're going to prototype, and what materials you have available to you.
 Don't feel as if you need to think about how to prototype first, it's more important that you think about creating the design first, and then decide how and when to prototype.
 Additionally, it also comes down to, how comfortable do you feel using the tools available to you?
 If sketching is a strength for you, you may want to do most of your prototyping on paper.

 Do what's best for your own process, and take into consideration the level of feedback you're looking for.
 If you are early in the design process, you probably aren't looking for feedback around copy and iconography, and you are more interested in whether the screen flow makes sense, or if the actions are clear.
 If you are later in the design process, you probably are looking for feedback around iconography, and more specifics around copy, layout, and animation states.
 At this fidelity, your users may start to think of this as the final product, so the feedback may be really specific.

 If you want to put your prototype in front of users, you will want to determine which questions about the design you want to know the answer to.
 For example, in the photo app that we will be prototyping today, this is an example of a paper prototype.
 You'll note that it's pretty clear that the focus is on the basics of the design, and not on color.
 I would want to ask questions around, what happens when they tap onto one of these images?
 What information would they want to see associated with that image?
 This is a high fidelity version of the same app.
 I would want to ask some questions around the tab bar.